sqlfluff/sqlfluff/docs/source/configuration.rst

     is still in very active development!
 If you encounter an issue, please let us know in a GitHub issue or on the SQLFluff slack workspace.

-dbt is not the default templater for *SQLFluff* (it is Jinja).
-For using *SQLFluff* with a dbt project, users can either use the `jinja` templater (which may be slightly faster, but will not support the full spectrum of macros) or the `dbt` templater, which uses dbt itself to render the sql (meaning that there is a much more reliable representation of macros, but a potential performance hit accordingly).
-At this stage we recommend that users try both approaches and choose according to the method that they intend to use *SQLFluff*.
+`dbt` is not the default templater for *SQLFluff* (it is `jinja`).
+Choosing the templater for your project involves tradeoffs, and the best answer often depends on the specifics of your project.
+At this stage, users may need to try both approaches and choose according to how they intend to use *SQLFluff*.

 A simple rule of thumb might be: